suffolklibraries/lgc/content/collections/events/grow-your-community-09-05.md

     content:
       -
         type: text
-        text: 'In these relaxed, informal volunteering sessions you’ll be part of a friendly group of local people who enjoy working together and making the park bloom for the whole community. '
+        text: 'In these relaxed, informal volunteering sessions you’ll be part of a friendly group of local people who enjoy working together and making the park bloom for the whole community.
+We meet at Belle Vue Park every Thursday, 9:30am – 12.00noon.'
   -
     type: paragraph
     content: